skip to main content skip to search skip to footer skip to accessibility statement

 • Pelvic inflammatory disease, which can cause ectopic pregnancies and infertility

-More information is available in the sexual health dashboard and resources section below.
+More information is available in the sexual health dashboard and resources section below, covering a range of topics including sexually transmitted infections (STIs), HIV, reproductive health, and contraception.

 Sexual health dashboard